 The ultimate in pampering and relaxation is going to a spa, and Denver has a vast number of options.
 Take a glimpse at a list of ultra-unique spa treatments just to whet your relaxation appetite, and ask about massage rooms and packages for couples.

 Before dinner or after a day filled with outdoor fun or attraction hopping, consider happy hour with mile-high views and amusements.
-A perfect combination is punch and retro games at Punch Bowl Social on Broadway or at Stapleton and table tennis at Ace Eat Serve; both also are known for their patios and delicious food and beverage menus.
+A perfect combination is punch and retro games at Punch Bowl Social on Broadway and table tennis at Ace Eat Serve; both also are known for their patios and delicious food and beverage menus.

 Some of the best rooftop perches can be found at hotels like 54thirty at Le Méridien and AC Hotel Denver Downtown; The Woods restaurant, bar and beer garden at The Source Hotel + Market Hall; and FIRE Terrace at the Art, a hotel.
 There also are loads of Denver restaurants with cozy fireplaces, and don’t miss Peaks Lounge located on the 27th floor of Hyatt Regency Denver.